dannysilence/wrk_scripts/torsocks_ubuntu.md

 ```

 # Check you have each time new IP used
-Repeat this command multiple times to verify youd indeed have each time new IP address used:
+Repeat this command multiple times to verify you indeed have each time new IP address:
 ```bash
 torsocks curl -L jsonip.com
 ```